threefoldadmin/legal/src/definitions.md

 A software application which allows anyone to consult how many TFTs they own and to make transfers of TFTs to other parties.
 The TF Wallet works together with the TF Chain.

-### History

-Original info was on https://docs.grid.tf/threefold/info/src/commit/d76ee324b6e37675a25f8365ea3a42fb9d22ffee/legal/definitions.md
-Outdated at this point.
+> Original info was on https://docs.grid.tf/threefold/info/src/commit/d76ee324b6e37675a25f8365ea3a42fb9d22ffee/legal/definitions.md , Outdated at this point.